Advanced Laser Processing Research Team

 Outline

 Our research team is developing advanced laser processing techniques which realize low environmental load, high quality, high efficiency fabrication of materials.
 In particular, by using femtosecond lasers, novel material processing techniques including 3D fabrication, surface nanostructuring, novel nanomaterial synthesis, and tailored beam processing are developed, which are applied to fabricate highly functional micro/nanodevices.
-As one of examples, our team successfully fabricated 3D microfluidic surface enhanced Raman spectroscopy (SERS) chips by combining different types of femtosecond laser processing (hybrid femtosecond laser processing).
+As one of examples, our team has developed a technique that can fabricate 3D micro/nanofluidic chips using CYTOP as substrates by combining two-photon polymerization and molding process.
+CYTOP is an amorphous fluoropolymer with excellent transmittance over a wide range of wavelengths and the almost same refractive index as water.
+By taking advantage of these properties, we successfully demonstrated super-resolution live imaging of the behavior of cancer cells migrating in microchannels.
+The CYTOP biochips produced by the developed technique can be used for various biological studies and are expected to provide new knowledge.

 Fields